FranSantos103/frontendMentorEasy-Order-summary-component/README.md

 Here’s a little code snippet I’m proud of:

-I got a little better at using GIT and Git.
+I got a little better at using GIT and Git, and I'm trying to improve